You may be seeking to address issues such as...

 I'm a Licensed Clinical Social Worker and hold a Master's Degree from Bryn Mawr College, Certification from the Gestalt Therapy Institute of Philadelphia, training in Cognitive Behavioral Therapy, Mindfulness-Based Stress Reduction (MBSR), and Eye Movement and Desensitization Reprocessing (EMDR), not to mention a whole lot of life experience.

-Delaware County, my office is convenient to Delco, Lower Montco, Philadelphia, and the Main Line.
+convenient to Delco, Lower Montco, Philadelphia, and the Main Line, for now I'm doing all sessions online.

 Gestalt therapy is an existential/experiential form of psychotherapy that emphasizes: